 A fireplace adds personality and value to your home.
-When a person imagines their dream home, the home typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heating unit or gathering around a cozy fire.
+When a person imagines their dream home, the home typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heating unit or gathering around a cozy fire.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
 Wood fires usually receive up to a 15% efficiency rating, much lower than a furnace that has regular service performed.
 They do reach high temperatures, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up the chimney.